Modern open-plan business office

 The individual words you choose carry more weight than most people think.
 Casual language seeps into professional correspondence easily — especially when you're writing quickly or emailing someone you've spoken to before.

 Phrases like "just wanted to check in," "no worries," and "super helpful" are common in chat apps and informal settings.
 In a business email, they soften your message to the point of seeming unserious.
-"Just" in particular is worth watching.
-"I just wanted to ask" implies that your question is small or slightly embarrassing.
-"I wanted to ask" is cleaner and more direct.
+These filler phrases don't add information — they dilute the substance of whatever comes before or after them.

 Filler phrases to cut include: